 5. Restrictions on contractor and subcontractor activities: Contractors and subcontractors who participate in federal procurement are subject to certain restrictions on their activities, such as attempting to obtain non-public information or offering employment to government officials or employees who are involved in the same procurement.

-Violations of the Procurement Integrity Act can include activities such as offering gifts, giving preferential treatment to a bidder or contractor, providing inside information to bidders or contractors, and colluding with other government employees or contractors.
+Covered procurement action includes the following examples of violations of the Procurement Integrity Act can include activities such as offering gifts, giving preferential treatment to a bidder or contractor, providing inside information to bidders or contractors, and colluding with other government employees or contractors.

 Other activities that could constitute a violation include attempting to influence procurement decisions for personal gain and making unauthorized disclosures of non-public information related to procurements.
 In addition, offering employment to government officials or employees who are involved in the same procurement could be a violation of the Act.